lzawbrito/lzawbrito.github.io/src/components/writing/articles/locke-property-rights.md

 nature is indeed universal and only on occasion compromised, that labor mixing holds no special moral value, and that these two ideas work in conjunction to ensure a natural control of property accumulation.
-This all may place individuals in a constant and cyclical revolution against their own sovereign, but if that is the case, so be it.
+This all may place citizens in a constant and cyclical revolution against their own sovereign, but if that is the case, so be it.

 ### Work Cited